-We maintain debt levels that we establish through consideration of a number of factors, including cash flow expectations, cash requirements for operations, investment plans (including acquisitions), share repurchase activities, our cost of capital and targeted capital structure.
-Depending on these factors, we may, from time to time, incur additional indebtedness or refinance existing indebtedness.
-Outstanding borrowings decreased to \$10.8 billion as of January 31, 2023 as compared to \$11.0 billion as of October 31, 2022, bearing weighted-average interest rates of 3.9% and 3.7% for January 31, 2023 and October 31, 2022, respectively.
+We maintain debt levels that we establish through consideration of a number of factors, including cash flow expectations, cash requirements for operations, investment plans (including acquisitions), share repurchase activities, our cost of capital and targeted capital structure as well as credit rating considerations.
+Depending on these factors, we may, from time to time, incur additional indebtedness or repay or refinance existing indebtedness.
+Outstanding borrowings decreased to \$9.7 billion as of July 31, 2023 as compared to \$11.0 billion as of October 31, 2022, bearing weighted-average interest rates of 4.2% and 3.7% for July 31, 2023 and October 31, 2022, respectively.

-Our weighted-average interest rate reflects the effective interest rate on our borrowings prevailing during the period and reflects the effect of interest rate swaps.
+Our weighted-average interest rate reflects the effective rate on our borrowings prevailing during the period and reflects the effect of interest rate swaps.
 For more information on our interest rate swaps, see Note 8, "Financial Instruments", to the Consolidated Condensed Financial Statements in Item 1 of Part I of this report, which is incorporated herein by reference.

-As of January 31, 2023, we maintained the 5-year sustainability-linked senior unsecured committed revolving credit facility with aggregate lending commitments of \$5.0 billion which will be available until May 26, 2026.
-Funds borrowed under the revolving credit facility may be used for general corporate purposes.
+As of July 31, 2023, we maintained a 5-year sustainability-linked senior unsecured committed revolving credit facility with aggregate lending commitments of \$5.0 billion which will be available until May 26, 2026.
+In March 2023, we also entered into a \$1.0 billion senior unsecured committed revolving credit facility with a 364-day maturity.
+Funds borrowed under the revolving credit facilities may be used for general corporate purposes.